 What is an FX Option?

-An FX Option is a contract that confers on the holder the right – but not the obligation – to exchange an amount of one currency for another at a pre-agreed rate (the ‘strike’ rate) on a pre-agreed date.
+An FX Option is a contract that confers on the Holder the right but not the obligation to exchange an amount of one currency for another at a pre-agreed rate (strike rate) on or before a pre-agreed date.

 How does it work?

-A firm of UK exporters is to receive a payment of USD 10,000,000 in a year’s time.
-They want to protect the GBP value of the payment so that the conversion rate will be no higher than 1.3000.
-Therefore, they purchase a USD put/GBP call option with a strike price of 1.3000.
+A firm of UK exporters expects to receive a payment of $10 million in a year’s time.
+They want to protect the value of the payment in sterling so that the conversion rate will be no higher than £1.00 = $1.30 and so purchase a dollar Put/sterling Call option with a strike price of $1.30.

-In a year’s time, if the GBP/USD rate is above 1.3000, i.e. if the option is ‘in the money’, they can exercise the option and still exchange at 1.3000.
-If the rate is below 1.3000, and the option is ‘out of the money’, they can enter the market at the advantageous spot rate, letting the option expire worthless.
+In a year’s time, if the exchange rate is above $1.30, the option is ‘in the money’ and the UK firm can exercise the option.
+If the rate is falls below $1.30, and the option is ‘out of the money’, the business can let the option expire and exchange dollars into sterling at the market rate.

-- Provides the holder with a pre-agreed worst-case exchange rate
+- The Holder has the certainty of a pre-agreed exchange rate

-- Provides the holder with the flexibility to benefit from a lower exchange rate, should the spot rate be lower than the option strike at expiry
+- The Holder has the flexibility to benefit from a lower exchange rate

-- If the option expires ‘out of the money’, no value will be received.
-The option will expire worthless, similar to an insurance contract
+- If the option expires ‘out of the money’, the Holder will receive no value

 FX Option scenarios: